sibnerian/complimentary-mintz/README.md

 You can also use getUserTweets to include all tweets made by a certain user - in the case of the Mintz site, this user is @MaxMintzzz.
 All keywords specified this way will be filtered out of the published results.

+To remove stuff from the database, just pop up the javascript console in Chrome.
+There, you can run `Meteor.call('removeQuote', query, yourSecretPassWord)` to get rid of anything fitting the mongo query `query` from the database.
+Don't give your password out, and nobody but you can successfully remove things.

 You'll probably want to change the HTML too.
 This is pretty self-explanatory, since all you'll need to change is the description.
 Open up `complimentary-mintz.html` and go to town.